 Day 20 — Okavango Delta/Maun

 Transfer to the frontier town of Maun and enjoy an evening of culture and traditional foods with celebrated author Bonty Botumile and the Thari-E-Ntsho Storytellers.
 This local enterprise is dedicated to preserving Botswana’s heritage and providing youth with employment opportunities in the arts.
-Option to take a scenic flight over the delta.
+Opt to take a scenic flight over the delta.
 (B,D)

 Day 21 — Maun

 Our newest line of trips, offered in partnership with G Adventures, blends fun, hands-on exploration, meaningful encounters with people and cultures, and more free time and choices—with the structure and security of traveling in a small group.

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives, or easy hikes, with options for more physical activities such as hiking, kayaking, snorkeling and biking.

 Click here for a description of all activity levels.